HospitalRun/hospitalrun-server/README.md

 2. Clone it to your local machine
 3. Navigate to the cloned folder: `cd hospitalrun-server`
 4. Install the dependencies: `npm install`
+5. Check that [env variables](https://github.com/HospitalRun/hospitalrun-server#environment) are set correctly
-5. Run `npm run dev` to build and watch for code changes:
+6. Run `npm run dev` to build and watch for code changes:
    - a development database will start on http://localhost:5984
    - you can access its Admin interface on http://localhost:5984/_utils, `username: dev` and `password: dev`